edwardmccormick/edwardmccormick/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=edwardmccormick" alt="edwardmccormick" /></a> </p>

-- 🌱 I’m currently learning Java - more to come with PhP, Spring, and some MySQL.
+- 🌱 I’m currently learning Java - more to come, Spring.
+I can finally (most of the time) get a Tomcat server to do what it's supposed to.

 - 💬 Ask me about: my time in the Navy!
 I love to share sea-stories.
 I'm also getting pretty handy with Javascript - if you have a front-end piece to your project (or want to explore creating one) let's talk!